Limescale inhibitor for combination (combi) boilers

 straightforward job.
 There's also the likelihood of leaks afterwards.
 So we opted

 for a replaceable unit, rather than one which can be refilled.
 We trialled different

 options but found that this was ideal.
 It means you don't have to try and buy Siliphos,

 and there's no messy, soggy used Siliphos to bother with.
 We've made the CombiBuddy

 for an excellent price, so that it's actually economic to discard it and replace

 it with another unit.
-We charge £46 to replace it for you (RG area only), and your
+We currently charge £30 to replace it for you (RG area only),